vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 #### Expectation
 At the end of epoch 2 the VEGA rewards should be distributed.
 Then, at the end of epoch 3, the VEGA rewards should again be distributed

-### Distributing market creation rewards - Same asset multiple party rewards (<a name="0056-REWA-045" href="#0056-REWA-045">0056-REWA-045</a>)
-#### Rationale
-A market reward pool funded with the same asset by different parties should pay out to eligible markets twice

-#### Setup
-* Setup a market ETHUSDT settling in USDT.
-* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
-* Setup and fund multiple reward account for the market ETHUSDT:
-    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
-* start trading in the market such that traded value for fee purposes in USDT is less than 10^6
-* During the epoch 2 let the traded value be greater than 10^6
-* During epoch 3, setup and fund multiple reward account for the market ETHUSDT with a different party:
-    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`

-#### Expectation
-At the end of epoch 2 the VEGA rewards should be distributed.
-Then, at the end of epoch 3, the VEGA rewards should again be distributed

 ### Distributing market creation rewards - Multiple markets eligible, one already paid (<a name="0056-REWA-046" href="#0056-REWA-046">0056-REWA-046</a>)